cafe-desktop/croma/README.md

      gsettings set org.cafe.Croma.global-keybindings switch-to-workspace-1 '<Alt>F1'
      ```

-   Also try the MATE keyboard shortcuts control panel.
+   Also try the CAFE keyboard shortcuts control panel.

    See croma.schemas for all available bindings.